 Hello, my name is Steve and I run a small, independent country practice (Aubourn Counselling) offering a professional and strictly confidential service of pre-arranged one to one sessions.
+I currently offer telephone counselling to help whilst during social distancing.

 The overall aim is to provide clients with an opportunity to work towards leading more satisfying and resourceful lives.
 Every effort has been made to create an environment in which the counsellor and the client can work in an enabling and empowering way.